 The following conceptual model is a representation of this charge—namely, to help foster the professional and personal development of all students in the School of Counseling, resulting in confident and competent counseling professionals.

 Each year, the School of Counseling makes available a report that outlines key assessment efforts throughout the year and actions decided upon and taken to make improvements to the program based on data gathered.
 The report for the 2017 academic year is provided here.

-Below are specific program outcomes reports for our three CACREP-accredited programs: MS in Clinical Mental Health Counseling; MS in Marriage, Couple, and Family Counseling; and PhD in Counselor Education and Supervision.
+Below are specific program outcomes reports for our five CACREP-accredited programs: MS in Clinical Mental Health Counseling; MS in School Counseling; and PhD in Counselor Education and Supervision.
 As required by CACREP, these reports highlight the past year’s number of graduates, employment rates, degree completion rates, and certification/licensure pass rates.